What is silicosis?

 Silicosis is a long-term lung disease caused by inhaling unsafe levels of silica dust, usually over a period of many years.

-These materials contain the mineral silica and working with them can create a very fine dust that's easily inhaled.
-Once inside your lungs, the dust particles can scar the lungs.
+People who work with certain materials may inhale a very fine dust that contains silica.
+Once inside the lungs, the dust particles can scar the lungs.
 This scarring is known as silicosis.

 Types of silicosis